trimstray/nginx-admins-handbook/README.md

   > Some attacks are possible (e.g. the real BREACH attack is a complicated) because of gzip (HTTP compression not TLS compression) being enabled on SSL requests.
 In most cases, the best action is to simply disable gzip for SSL.

-  > Compression is not the only requirement for the attack to be done so using compression does not mean that the attack will succeed.
+  > Compression is not the only requirement for the attack to be done so using it does not mean that the attack will succeed.
+Generally you should consider whether having an accidental performance drop on HTTPS sites is better than HTTPS sites being accidentally vulnerable.

   > You shouldn't use HTTP compression on private responses when using TLS.